trento-project/web/guides/alerting/alerting.md

 ## Local development and testing

-Our `docker-compose.yaml` file contains a profile providing a Mailpit SMTP server.
-You can make use of it with the following snippet:
+The provided `docker-compose.yaml` file includes a profile that launches a [Mailpit](https://github.com/axllent/mailpit) SMTP server for local testing.

+To start Mailpit, run:

 ```
 docker compose --profile smtp up -d
 ```

-Mailpit has great web UI that can be accessed on `localhost:8025`.

-Since we need to support several scenarios with SMTP servers, our compose file is parameterized with several trento-specific environment variables:
+Access Mailpit’s web interface at: http://localhost:8025/

+### Configuration Options

+The Docker Compose setup supports multiple SMTP scenarios using the following Trento-specific environment variables:

 - `TRENTO_SMTP_AUTHENTICATED` -- By setting it to non-empty,
   configures Mailpit to require authentication from its clients.